On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

 \subsection{Data engineering}

-As represented in Fig. \ref{fig2}, the MIMIC-IV database \cite{mimic4} was utilized to curate a dataset with 47,144 stays from 30,087 adult patients.
-Each stay trajectory was encoded as a 22-dimensional hourly time series, comprising both quantitative (e.g., blood pressure, heart rate) and ordinal (e.g., reported pain intensity) features, as well as a binary survival marker.
+As shown in Fig. \ref{fig2}, the MIMIC-IV database \cite{mimic4} was used to curate a dataset with the records of 47,144 stays from 30,087 adult patients.
+Each stay trajectory was encoded as a 22-dimensional hourly time series, comprising both quantitative (e.g., blood pressure) and ordinal (e.g., reported pain) features, as well as a binary survival marker (30 days post-discharge).